code-mentoring/code-mentoring.github.io/resources.markdown

 ## Additional Resources

-When you're comfortable in you're preferred career path, it's good to expand your knowledge of other areas from time to time.
+When you're comfortable in the technology stack that you're learning and working with, it's good to expand your knowledge of other areas from time to time.

 <details>